CodeEditorLand/LandGithubTriageActions/README.md

 Additionally, in `./api`, we have a wrapper around the Octokit instance that can be helpful for developing (and testing!) your own Actions.

 *Note:* All Actions must be compiled/packaged into a single output file for deployment.
 We use [ncc](https://github.com/zeit/ncc) and [husky](https://github.com/typicode/husky) to do this on-commit.
 Thus committing can take quite a while.
-If you're making a simple change to non-code files or tests, this can be skipped with the `--no-verify` `git commit` flag.
+If you're making a simple change to non-code files or tests, this can be skipped with the `--no-verify` `git ecommit` flag.

 ### Code Layout